tkiraly/spec/spec.md

 ## 5 MAC Commands

-For network administration, a set of MAC commands may be exchanged exclusively between the network server and the MAC layer on an end-device.
+For network administration, a set of MAC commands can be exchanged exclusively between the network server and the MAC layer on an end-device.
 MAC layer commands are never visible to the application or the application server or the application running on the end-device.

 A single data frame can contain any sequence of MAC commands, either piggybacked in the **FOpts** field or, when sent as a separate data frame, in the **FRMPayload** field with the **FPort** field being set to 0.
 Piggybacked MAC commands are always sent without encryption and must not exceed 15 octets.
 MAC commands sent as **FRMPayload** are always encrypted and must not exceed the maximum **FRMPayload** length.